hoangduytran/blender-manual/manual/modeling/meshes/editing/face/triangles_quads.rst

           After converting tris to quads.

 Max Angle
-   This value, between (0 to 180), controls the threshold for this tool to work on adjacent triangles.
-   With a threshold of 0.0,
-   it will only join adjacent triangles that form a perfect rectangle (i.e. right-angled triangles sharing their hypotenuses).
+   Controls the threshold for this operator to work on adjacent triangles, with values between 0 and 180 degrees.
+At 0.0, only adjacent triangles that form a perfect rectangle are joined (i.e. right-angled triangles sharing their hypotenuses).
 Larger values are required for triangles with a shared edge that is small, relative to the size of the other edges of the triangles.
 Topology Influence
    Prioritizes edge joins that create quads with geometry that matches existing quads' topology.
    Useful for preserving topology, especially in areas with dense or irregular geometry.